The default R-values for roof (assembly) are referred from:

-Roof R-Value: This measures how effective is your roof material as in insulator.
-The default R-values for roof (assembly) are referred from ASHRAE table 5.5.
-Cove.tool will automatically populate the R-values based on the location of the project assuming the Insulation Entirely above Deck roof type for all commercial building types except small office (Attic and Other).
+Roof R-Value: This measures how effective your roof material is as an insulator.
+The default R-values for roof (assembly) are referred from ASHRAE table 5.5. cove.tool will automatically populate the R-values based on the location of the project assuming the Insulation Entirely above Deck roof type for all commercial building types except small offices (Attic and Other).

 For example, if your project (Hospital) is in Atlanta, GA (ASHRAE Climate Zone 3A) and the energy code selected is ASHRAE 90.1 2013, the automated roof R-value (Insulation Entirely above Deck) can be seen highlighted in the image attached below: